Short Night of Glass Dolls: Plot

 Greg receives a notice from a strange elderly man wishing to meet him, claiming he has information about Mira.
-The two meet a train station, but a shadowy figure pushes the old man in front of an oncoming train to his death before fleeing.
+The two meet at a train station, but a shadowy figure pushes the old man in front of an oncoming train to his death before fleeing.
 Gregory finds a matchbook among the old man's scattered belongings which reads "Klub 99".
-Gregory traces the club to an ornate but anonymous musical recital hall, and discovers a room full of antiques and butterfly collections.
-A janitor intervenes and threatens Gregory before he finds Mira's dead body in a room full of flowers.
+Gregory traces the club to an ornate but anonymous musical recital hall and discovers a room full of antiques and butterfly collections.
+A janitor attacks Gregory, who flees, preventing him from discovering Mira's body in a room full of flowers.

-Later, Jacques admits to having killed Mira and claims he disposed of her body in a sewer.
-He finally reveals to Gregory that the members of Klub 99 are international and practice black magic.
-Jacques is later killed, and Gregory is interrogated by police who allege he murdered Mira.
+Later, Jacques phones to tell Gregory that he has learned that Klub 99 are international and likely practice black magic.
+Jacques is killed before Gregory can rendezvous with him.
+While watching a busker, Gregory is thrown off a bridge into the river.
+Gregory is interrogated by police who allege he murdered Mira.
 Gregory's friend Valinski, a Minister of the Interior, offers to take him home from the station.
 Valinski reveals he is the leader of Klub 99.
-In his apartment, Gregory again finds Mira's body in a refrigerator.
-He flees back to Klub 99, where he encounters an occult ritual occurring, led by Valinski.
-The cultists attack Gregory, effectively paralyzing him via a spell before dumping his body in the park.
+In his apartment, Gregory finds Mira's body in the refrigerator.
+He flees back to Klub 99, where he encounters an occult ritual led by Valinski.
+The cultists attack Gregory, effectively paralyzing him with a spell before dumping his body in the park.

 In the present, Professor Karting—a high priest in Klub 99—proceeds to perform an autopsy on Gregory in the operating theater for his medical students, which Jessica has also chosen to attend.
-Gregory musters the strength to lift his hand, hoping it will be noticed by the students and save him, but Karting holds down his hand, blocking it from view, before plunging a scalpel into Gregory's heart, effectively killing him.
+Gregory musters the strength to lift his hand, hoping it will be noticed by the students and save him, but Karting holds down his hand, blocking it from view, before plunging a scalpel into Gregory's heart, killing him.
 As Karting drives the scalpel into Gregory's chest, Jessica screams.